UPDATED JUL 14, 2020

 Upping the ante of animal life near the suburb of Palatine, Chicagoland’s oldest nature preserve takes hikers through 1,800 acres of wetlands, prairies, ravines, and woods.
 You’ll find a ton of wildlife here, including migrating birds, amphibians, and deer.

 Stretching 25 miles along the Lake Michigan shore in Northwestern Indiana, this 1,500-acre national park includes gorgeous beach dunes, bogs, and wooded trails.
 Cowles Bog Trail, a 4.4-mile loop that challenges hikers with steep dunes, is one of the most popular paths.
-The trail takes you to Cowles Bog, an 8,000-year-old wetland filled with insects and birds (bring your bug spray!).
+The trail takes you to the namesake Cowles Bog, an 8,000-year-old wetland filled with insects and birds (bring your bug spray!).

 Okay, we’ll get this out of the way early: there’s no waterfall in Waterfall Glen Forest Preserve.
 Instead, there's an incredible 9.5-mile crushed-limestone loop with natural woods, savannas, some hills, and bluffs overlooking the Des Plaines River.
-This trail is pretty easily accessible; it's just a jump away from the city in suburban Darien.
+This trail is pretty easily accessible, too; it's just a jump away from the city in suburban Darien.

 Nestling Central Wisconsin, this 9,217-acre park doesn’t look like it belongs in the Midwest.
 Rocky bluffs tower over a huge, glacial lake, and ancient rock formations are dispersed throughout.
 Hikes are breathtaking (both physically and metaphorically), but you can also enjoy mountain climbing, swimming, kayaking, fishing, and camping.

 There are over 100,000 trees on this epic hike just 25 miles away in Lisle, Illinois.
-You can get lost in over 200,000 types of living plants across the 1,700 acres.
-These 16 miles contain truly stunning landscapes, perfect for a trek through the woods, vegetation, and wildlife.
+On top of that, you can get lost in over 200,000 types of living plants across the 1,700 acres.
+The 16 miles of trail contain truly stunning landscapes, perfect for a trek through the woods, wetland, and prairie.

 Filled with paths and restored prairies, this 91-acre manmade peninsula seems like it’s miles away from the city… except when you get a glimpse of the stunning city skyline.
 Just south of the city’s Museum Campus, it’s home to the Huntingdon Bank Pavilion, an outdoor amphitheater that can hold over 7,000 people.
 Luckily, the island is usually much quieter.